 “EEA” means the European Economic Area.

-“EU Privacy Laws” means national laws implementing European Regulation 2016/679, Directive 2002/58 (and any legislation that amends or replaces it) and related European privacy legislation.
+“EU Privacy Laws” means national laws in the EEA and the United Kingdom (“UK”) which implement European Regulation 2016/679, Directive 2002/58 (and any legislation that amends or replaces it) and related European privacy legislation (including for the avoidance of doubt the UK Data Protection Act 2018).

-“Latham & Watkins” and “the firm” means Latham & Watkins, a firm which operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) (the “Delaware LLP”) with affiliated limited liability partnerships conducting the practice in the United Kingdom, France, Hong Kong, Italy and Singapore, as an affiliated partnership conducting the practice in Japan, and in cooperation with the Law Office of Salman M. Al-Sudairi in Saudi Arabia.
+“Latham & Watkins” and “the firm” means Latham & Watkins, a firm which operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) (the “Delaware LLP”) with affiliated limited liability partnerships conducting the practice in the United Kingdom, France, Italy and Singapore, as affiliated partnerships conducting the practice in Hong Kong and Japan and in cooperation with the Law Office of Salman M. Al-Sudairi in Saudi Arabia.
 In addition to the above, the firm also includes any and all entities that are wholly owned by the Delaware LLP.

 “Local Law” means the laws and/or regulations of, or any other legal obligation imposed by, any country to which a L&W Entity is subject other than applicable EU Privacy Laws.